A Brief Overview

 Privacy & Vetting

 Responding to board assaults is not enough.
 HARBR finds that healthcare regulatory boards across the nation are fundamentally flawed.
 Some believe they are so flawed and mired in corruption that they cannot be repaired.
-It is HARBR’s mission to reform regulatory to the point that they serve their proper purpose and only their proper purpose.
+It is HARBR’s mission to reform regulatory boards to the point that they serve their proper purpose and only their proper purpose.
 We have found no evidence to show that they actually protect the public.
 We have found no evidence to show that they hold healthcare professions to their highest standards.
 HARBR works with state legislators, like minded organizations, and the press via letters, email, phone, & face to face meetings.
 We help craft legislation, testify before legislative committees, and we monitor & investigate wrong-doings within regulatory boards.
 We affect administrative rulemaking and report illegal and unethical behaviors of board attorneys to state bar associations for investigation and discipline.
 We also present our concerns directly to the public via many venues.

 Broadcasting of Your Side of the Story

 Never without your express consent, we can broadcast your side of the story.
 Although it is different with different boards, most make their claims against you available to the public.
 It may be on their website.
 It may be in the press.
-The boards’ incriminating (and often libelous) side of the story is often searchable on the internet (googleable).
-If boards choose, they can even optimize their story on search engines (SEO).
+The boards’ incriminating (and frequently libelous) side of the story is often searchable on the internet (Googleable).
+If boards choose, they can even optimize their side of the story on search engines (SEO).
 The boards are not interested in playing fair.
 They do not broadcast your side of the story anywhere.
 This, you must do yourself.
 If you do not, the boards will make a monster of you before everyone that matters.
 Secondary websites such as “Quack Watch,” and “Psych Crime” may reprint and circulate the boards’ side of the story.
 Friends, family, and colleagues may come to believe the boards’ allegations.
 Employers, future employers, professional organizations can also be influenced.
 We can publish and SEO your side of the story on this website, help you set up your own website, and discuss strategies by which you may meet with the press.